jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 in other files in GHG inventory and it can be read to the CRT json file with `crttool.py`.

 >[!NOTE]
->Importing Agruculture sector is a work in progress.
+>Importing Agriculture sector is a work in progress.
 If the Excel file format remains the same new sheets can be read and results extracted
 >to the output csv file.